Certificate of Graduate Study in Nonprofit Management

 Students gain valuable expertise in critical areas such as managing human and financial resources, using technology to further organizational goals, and successfully mastering the system of performance contracting being introduced in Maine.
 Other topics examined include grant writing, fundraising, volunteer recruitment and management, board development, and interagency collaboration.
 The certificate courses are taught by Muskie core faculty as well as adjunct faculty from senior management and policy positions in public and nonprofit organizations.

-The certificate may be taken as an additional 6 credits of coursework to augment the Public Policy & Management master's degree, or as a 12 credit certificate program that does not require matriculation in a degree program.
+The certificate may be taken as a 12 credit program that does not require matriculation in a degree program.
 Certificate programs include a choice of courses selected from curriculum of the master's degree.
+Upon acceptance into the MPPM degree program, certificate students may transfer a maximum of 12 credits toward the degree.

-Students select four courses (12 credits) including one required course and three electives from a list of approved PPM courses.
+Students select four courses (12 credits) including one required course and three electives from the following list of approved courses.

-- PPM 535 Managing in the Nonprofit Sector (3 credits)
+- PPM 535 Managing in the Public and Nonprofit Sectors to Create Value (3 credits)

 Choose three from the following courses: